ֱ

 DIGITAL TOOLS FOR RESEARCHERS

-ֱ has partnered with QuestionPro to provide our students, faculty and staff with web survey and analysis software.
-Follow the QuestionPro link to find out more and apply for a free, Tech sponsored account.
+ֱ has partnered with QuestionPro to provide our students, faculty, and staff with web survey and analysis software.
+Follow the QuestionPro link to find out more and apply for a free, Tech-sponsored account.

 Listed below are some other research tools that you may find useful:

 - ReadCube is a desktop and browser-based program for managing, annotating, and accessing academic research articles.
-Free 30 day trial.
+Free 30-day trial.

 - Shelfster is a free solution that allows you to gather information from everywhere, write articles, publish them to your WordPress blog or save them as WordPress drafts.

-- The United Nations Statistics Division (UNSD) of the Department of Economic and Social Affairs (DESA) launched a new internet based data service for the global user community.
+- The United Nations Statistics Division (UNSD) of the Department of Economic and Social Affairs (DESA) launched a new internet-based data service for the global user community.
 It brings UN statistical databases within easy reach of users through a single entry point ().
 Users can now search and download a variety of statistical resources of the UN system.

 - Code Ocean is a cloud-based computational reproducibility platform.

-- At Datahub, we provide various solutions to Publish and Deploy your Data with power and simplicity.
-Datahub is the fastest way for individuals, teams and organizations to publish, deploy and share their data.
+- At Datahub, we provide various solutions to publish and deploy your Data with power and simplicity.
+Datahub is the fastest way for individuals, teams, and organizations to publish, deploy, and share their data.

 - The Dryad Digital Repository is a curated resource that makes the data underlying scientific publications discoverable, freely reusable, and citable.
 Dryad provides a general-purpose home for a wide diversity of datatypes.